 MISSION AND VISION

 E49 stands for Ecclesiastes 4:9 “where two are better than one…and a three cord strand cannot be broken.”
-We exist to Unite, Develop and Mobilize civic, business, non-profit and church leaders into collaboration solutions to social issues.
-We do this through Unifying events, Social Innovation and Social Impact in local communities.
+We exist to Unite, Develop and Mobilize civic, business, non-profit and church leaders into collaborative solutions to social issues.

 We dream of a day when homelessness has an answer, where there are no more kids in foster care, where sexual exploitation and broken relationships are replaced with loving, Christ-centered marriages, where poverty is a choice, where every school has a church caring for it, where racism is overwhelmed by love, where Christians are seen as the answer, not the problem and God is worshiped openly in the public again.

 We started in 2009 by connecting with leaders in the region and building relationships through networks and service projects like Convoy of Hope and Luis Palau’s Season of Service.
 Those connections and service opportunities then provided trust and a platform to begin to dream bigger for our region.
 In 2012 we began working on a Faith Based Initiative with Sacramento City Unified School District and in 2013 partnered for our fist collaborative “Day of Hope” at American Legion High School and Father Keith B. Kenny Elementary School.
 2013-2014 we worked with leaders from church, nonprofit, business and civic organizations to strategize on an initiatives that would provide a foundation for transformation.
-Suite 210 was opened in 2013 as a center for Social Innovation and Housing & Hope was launched in 2015 as a collaborative strategy focused Housing, Mentoring and Employment.
+Suite 210 was opened in 2013 for co-working, business incubation and social enterprise.
+And in 2017, all of the parts came together into the two main initiatives we will focus on for the next three years: Compassion Village and 210 Impact Hub.

 Our “Day of Hope” is a one day localized event that serves a community by providing food, groceries, haircuts, medical/dental, family portraits, live entertainment, kids carnival and more.
 Day’s of Hope have impacted multiple communities and continue to be a great unification event in local communities.
 This event model has expanded to multiple Days of Hope and to student leadership at Luther Burbank High School, School of Law and Social Justice, planning and organizing their student led Day of Hope in the community of South Sacramento.